‘Unimaginable discovery’: Long-lost da Vinci painting to fetch at least $100 million at auction

 There were other clues as well, History.com reported.
 It was painted on walnut in “many very thin layers of almost translucent paint,” like other da Vinci pieces from the era.
 Infrared light showed that the painter pressed his palm into the wet paint above Jesus’ left eye to smudge the colors, a technique da Vinci favored called sfumato blurring.

-In 2011, the art community reached a consensus: this was a bone fide da Vinci.
+In 2011, the art community reached a consensus: This was a bona fide da Vinci.

 “It’s the most unimaginable discovery of the last 50 years,” London-based art dealer Charles Beddington told the New York Times.
 “A painting by Leonardo is one of the rarest things on the planet.
 You can’t imagine it’s ever going to happen again.”